kalcic/ANKI_to_PDF/README.md

 pip install -r requirements.txt
 ```

 The `ocrmypdf` package is listed in `requirements.txt`.
-It enables OCR when the script generates the PDF.
-If it is not installed, the script skips the OCR step.
+It enables optional OCR when the script generates the PDF.
+Pages that already contain text are skipped by default, so OCR typically does not inflate the file size.
+If `ocrmypdf` is not installed, the script simply skips this step.

 ## Usage